 The Government says it uses immigration detention only in exceptional circumstances and for short periods of time before someone is imminently removed from the UK.
 However, tens of thousands every year is not “exceptional circumstances” and in reality, there is almost no due process.

 In practice people are detained in many different circumstances with seemingly random rules about who is detained and when or why.
 And the fact is, the majority of people aren’t deported – they are released again to their families and communities but often never recovering from this traumatic experience.

-Some people are detained on arrival to the UK or when they claim asylum.
-Others can be detained when they try and renew their visa, having lived here for several years.
+Some people are detained on arrival to the UK or when they claim asylumOpens a new window.
+Others can be detained when they try and renew their visa, having lived here for several yearsOpens a new window.

 People are also taken from their communities in surprise raids by Home Office officials or don’t return from routine appointments at the Home Office.
 This practice leads to fear and distress for individuals who may never even be detained.

 One of the most controversial things about the UK’s system of immigration detention is that there is no time limit on how long someone can be held for – it’s indefinite.
 Meaning that people are held for weeks, months or years and during that time have no idea when they may be released.
 Around one third of people are held for over a month.
 We are the only country in Europe that does this.